Kenneth Fisher: Fisher Investments

+In June 2024, Fisher Investments announced Advent International and the Abu Dhabi Investment Authority agreed to purchase a minority stake in the company worth between $2.5 billion and $3 billion.
+The deal valued Fisher Investments at about $13 billion and was the first outside investment in the company.
+After the transaction closes, Ken Fisher is reported to retain majority beneficial ownership and more than 70% of the voting shares following the sale, which is expected to be completed in 2024.

 Investment research and philosophy

 Fisher's theoretical work identifying and testing the price-to-sales ratio (PSR) is detailed in his 1984 Dow Jones book, Super Stocks.
 James O'Shaughnessy credits Fisher with being the first to define and use the PSR as a forecasting tool.
 In Fisher's 2006 book, The Only Three Questions That Count, he states that the PSR is widely used and known, and no longer as useful as an indicator for undervalued stocks.

 According to The Guru Investor by John P. Reese and Jack M. Forehand, in the late 1990s, Fisher defined his investment philosophy after studying the stock returns and P/E Ratios between January 1976 and June 1995 of six investment categories: large-cap value, mid-cap value, small-cap value, large-cap growth, mid-cap growth, and small-cap growth.

 Small-cap value was not defined as an investing category until the late 1980s.
 Fisher Investments was among the institutional money managers offering small-cap value investing to clients in the late 1980s.